-The DRU was formally established within the University in 1994, under the direction of Dr Colin Barnes (now Emeritus Professor of Disability Studies).
-The Unit expanded, attracting PhD students and researchers involved with a wide variety of disability related research projects.
-Much of this early work was concerned with British policy issues, with the role of disabled people's organisations in policy and service development, and with developing greater theoretical and methodological understanding of the social model of disability.
+The DRU was formally established within the University in 1994, under the direction of Colin Barnes (now Emeritus Professor of Disability Studies).
+The Unit expanded, attracting PhD students and researchers involved with a wide variety of disability-related research projects.
+Much of this early work was concerned with British policy issues, with the role of disabled people's organisations in policy and service development, and with developing a greater theoretical and methodological understanding of the social model of disability.

-We have always viewed research and education as linked activities, and members of the DRU were at the forefront in developing disability studies as an academic discipline via an undergraduate option course and a dedicated Masters/Post-Graduate Diploma route (more information about these courses is available here.)
+We have always viewed research and education as linked activities, and members of the DRU were at the forefront in developing disability studies as an academic discipline via an undergraduate option course and a dedicated Masters/Post-Graduate route.

 Through the 1990s the DRU became widely regarded as an international leader in the field of disability studies, drawing increasing interest and exchange from around the world.
-The development of the disability-research internet discussion group (the largest of its kind in the world) and the subsequent establishment of the online Disability Archive UK (a subject based e-repository of research, scholarship and activism) were also a key factors.
+The development of the disability-research internet discussion group (the largest of its kind in the world) and the subsequent establishment of the online Disability Archive UK (a subject-based e-repository of research, scholarship and activism) were also key factors.

-Our approach to research and education is grounded in social model approaches, which recognise that disability is above all a form of institutional discrimination and social exclusion, rather than a product of physical difference between individuals.
+Our approach to research and education is grounded in a social interpretation/understanding, which recognises that disability is a form of oppression/marginalisation that results from the interaction between persons with impairments and attitudinal and environmental barriers that hinders their full and effective participation in society on an equal basis with others.
 CDS remains at the forefront in promoting this approach amongst the international research community.

 We actively welcome international collaboration and have established many personal and professional links with related research groups and institutions around the world.
 We regularly welcome international visitors to Leeds, who come to discuss their own research, to study, to exchange ideas and to present their work in a vibrant international and academic research environment.